ldoughty05/fastresume/README.md

 # Live Resume Builder
 Store all of your projects, activities, and job experience.
-This app generates a taylored resume based on a job description.
+This app generates a tailored resume based on a job description.

-Authors: Luke Doughty, Oscar, Kojo
+Authors: Luke Doughty, Oscar Hanson, Kojo Tenkorang

 Cornhacks 2025